IceHe/lib/snips/markdown/markdown-style-guide.md

 # Header
 ```

-_Rationale : multiple empty lines occupy more vertical screen space, and do not significantly improve readability._
+_Rationale: multiple empty lines occupy more vertical screen space, and do not significantly improve readability._

 ##### Spaces after sentences